MARTIMM/HikingCompanion/README.md

   * [ ] Privacy considerations

 # To do
+* Make button presses visual

 # Bugs
 * Can't get the scrollbar right on the pages
 * Color of text in combobox stays black
+* Keyboard of android tablet in uppercase and switches back on each letter.
+Also numbers are not available.

 ## Changes